Skip to main content

 Prior to the explosion

 A late November day in 2013.
-A cargo ship, presumably chartered by Russia, docks in the port of Beirut, the capital of Lebanon.
-Nobody knows exactly what the ship is doing, because it was actually on its way to Mozambique in Africa.
+A cargo ship the MV Rhosus, presumably chartered by Russia, docks in the port of Beirut, the capital of Lebanon.
+Nobody knows exactly what the ship is doing, because it was actually on its way from Georgia to Mozambique in Africa.
+Due to engine problems and a lack of money for the Suez Canal toll costs, the ship made an unscheduled stopover in Beirut, where it was docked and later detained by Lebanese authorities.

 On August 4, 2020, a fire breaks out near Hangar 12 in the port of Beirut.
 There is still about 2,750 tons of ammonium nitrate stored in Hangar 12, an extremely explosive substance.

-Result: a gigantic explosion reduces part of the city to rubble.
+Result: a large part of the city is reduced to rubble.